NateAlmighty/MinionsOfTheDragon/README.md

 # Minions of the Dragon
 A Text RPG Game created for my own fun times!
-Please leave me feedback here or in my discord DMs (if you know me) when you have the chance!
+Please leave me feedback here or (if you know me) in my Discord DMs when you have the chance!

 How To Download:
 1. Choose which version you want to download (I highly suggest the latest release)